 After a young, middle class couple moves into a suburban ‘starter’ tract house, they become increasingly disturbed by a presence that may or may not be somehow demonic but is certainly most active in the middle of the night.
 Especially when they sleep.
 Or try to.
 I always find films where the scares are more psychological than physical scarier.
 Paranormal Activity is a good example of that.
 Blair Witch is another.
 It made me jump and hide behind a pillow a few times.

 A Korean horror film from 2003.
 Telling the tale of two sisters who, after spending time in a mental institution, return to the home of their father and cruel stepmother.
 Once there, in addition to dealing with their stepmother’s obsessive and unbalanced ways, an interfering ghost also affects their recovery.
 It’s creepy and made me jump.
 Perfect for Halloween.

 - Dawn of the Dead.

 Now I’m going for the remake here, controversial I know.
 But I really liked it, and not just because of the use of Richard Cheese.
 Plus it’s the first zombie movie on my list.
-A nurse, a policeman, a young married couple, a salesman, and other survivors of a worldwide plague that is producing aggressive, flesh-eating zombies, take refuge in a mega Midwestern shopping mall.
+A nurse, a police officer, a young married couple, a sales rep, and other survivors of a worldwide plague that is producing aggressive, flesh-eating zombies, take refuge in a mega Midwestern shopping mall.